Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 ```

 To run the compiled code calling the saved SimpleNet TorchScript from Fortran, run the
 executable with an argument of the saved model file.
-Again, adjust the number of MPI
+Again, specify the number of MPI
-processes, if required:
+processes according to the desired number of GPUs:
 ```
-mpiexec -np 4 ./simplenet_infer_fortran ../saved_simplenet_model_cuda.pt
+mpiexec -np <NP> ./simplenet_infer_fortran ../saved_simplenet_model_cuda.pt
 ```

 This runs the model with the same inputs as described above and should produce (some